Xbox Series X pre-orders UK | where to purchase, who has stock & best deals - TheNewsTrace

 John Lewis

-John Lewis had loads of stock for the PS5 however held off pre-orders till among the others had offered out – count on the identical immediately.
+John Lewis had loads of stock for the PS5 however held off pre-orders till a number of the others had offered out – count on the identical as we speak.

 Xbox Series X – £449